wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-networks/includes/what-are-networks.md

 #### What is a server?

-The server is dedicated to providing resources, services, and data—for example, a web server hosting a webpage.
+The server is dedicated to providing resources, services, and data, for example, a web server hosting a webpage.
 They're responsible for processing requests that come from the client and sending back a response, which is typically the data, resource, or service that has been requested.
 A server handles hundreds or thousands of requests from clients every minute.